RyanZim/back-top/README.md

 // Can pass options:
 backTop({
   innerHTML: 'Up you go!',
+  id: 'backToTop',
+  className: 'btn btn-secondary',
+  offset: '5px',
 });
 ```

 ### Options

-- `innerHTML` Set the `innerHTML` of the button.
+- `innerHTML` (String) Set the `innerHTML` of the button.
 Default is `Back to Top`.
-- `id` Set the id of the button.
+- `id` (String) Set the id of the button.
 By default, no `id` is set.
-- `className` Set the class name (or space-separated list of class names) to apply to the button.
+- `className` (String) Set the class name (or space-separated list of class names) to apply to the button.
 By default, none are set.
-- `offset` Distance from bottom-right to absolutely position the button.
+- `offset` (String) Distance from bottom-right to absolutely position the button.
 Default is `1rem`.

 ## License